WakaToa/FifaAutobuyer/README.md

 # FifaAutobuyer

-Xomplete Fifa Autobuyer, last updated for FIFA 18.
+Complete Fifa Autobuyer, last updated for FIFA 18.
 Was in use from 2015-2018.